loosolab/Datenanalyse-2021/wp5/README.md

 The parameter "<Clustering_Name>" is the prefix that the output folder of the clustering will carry.
 It should therefore be indicative of the output.
 In the pipeline *run_all.sh*, the specified prefix is "overall".

+> **Info:** If you want to vary the threshold you can do so by giving the alternative threshold as a seccond parameter.
+For mor information, please refer to the [wiki](https://github.com/loosolab/Datenanalyse-2021/wiki/WP5).

 ### 6. Evaluate motif similarity
 With this step, the results of the clustering can be evaluated by plotting them.
 To do this, you can call the script as follows: